fgilde/MudBlazor.Extensions/README.md

 #### Change Log
-Update MudBlazor to 6.4.0 and adapt MudExPopover required changes.
+new Type usefull for all color parameters called MudExColor // MudExDivider, MudExSlideBar, MudExTaskBar, MudExCardList, MudExGradientText, MudExObjectEdit, MudExCollectionEdit, static util class MudExColor is renamed to ColorExtensions Update MudBlazor to 6.4.1 and adapt MudExPopover required changes.
 Update Microsoft.AspNetCore.Components.Web to 7.0.5 for .net 7 and 6.0.16 for .net 6

  - 1.7.46 > Ensure Min or Max sizes arn't overwritten when using Resizable